dadonc/TagNest/msg.md

 export default prisma;
 ```

 Because the proxy is typed as a PrismaClient it can be used as if it was a normal PrismaClient, including autocomplete and linting.
+Further, the returned values are correctly typed.
 Usage example:
 ```ts
 // example.ts (renderer)
 import prisma from "./prisma";